 As well as showing you how to teach your dog a variety of behaviours which are important in day to day life (sit, down, stand, eye contact and focus, loose lead walking, leave an item when asked, drop an item when asked, stay and wait), we also introduce important life skills.
 Our training is centred around creating a strong bond between dog and owner, which is the foundation of good behaviour.
 Classes will include theory on certain subjects and we will discuss how to tackle common problems such as jumping up and mouthing.
 You will be given homework to work on each week, which will be backed up with emailed handouts on new behaviours learned.

 The final session will be an informal assessment so you can demonstrate what you have learnt, and we can identify areas you may need to work on.
-Once you have completed this course we would encourage you to continue training (after all, training your dog is a continuous process!) and move onto our Intermediate class (where you can start to work towards your Kennel Club Good Citizen Scheme Bronze Award) or even have some fun with a tricks class or platform training class!
+Once you have completed this course we would encourage you to continue training (after all, training your dog is a continuous process!) and move onto our Intermediate class, start some scentwork classes or even have some fun with a tricks class or platform training class!

-The Intermediate class runs for 8 weeks and is the next step after the puppy or adult novice class.
-This class works on progressing behaviours learned in the previous class, introduces more distractions to behaviours that are now fairly reliable, introduces new behaviours such as the ‘send away’, and covers the skills required for the Kennel Club Good Citizen Scheme Bronze Award.
-It is not compulsory to work towards this award, but it means if you would like to work towards assessment, you are able to do so.
-This means this class is a good option if you have attended classes elsewhere and would like the opportunity to work towards a goal and prove your dog’s level of obedience!
+The Intermediate class runs for 8 weeks and is the next step after the puppy or adult novice class, or is suitable if you have started your traning elsewhere.
+This class works on progressing behaviours learned in the previous class, introduces more distractions to behaviours that are now fairly reliable and introduces new behaviours such as the ‘send away’.

 Platform training is a fairly new concept to the world of dog training, although platforms have been used for years to train animals in circuses and zoos.
 We are delighted to be able to teach this amazing concept to our clients.
 A platform is a raised surface which the dog stands on, and they are fantastic, versatile tools for teaching a wide variety of behaviours and for encouraging your dog to problem solve.